anhint-1822/spring-kotlin-oauth2/README.md

 First, run docker compose use: `docker-compose up`

-In project, Mysql running port: 3307 and redis running port:  6379 .
+In project, Postgres running port: 5434 and redis running port:  6379 .
 If you change port , please specific it
 in docker-compose.yml

 Use redis cli please use command : docker exec -it IdContainerRedis redis-cli